dvo-dev/gunpla/README.md

 # gunpla
-Inventory of links, products, and builds of a gunpla noob
+Inventory of links, products, and builds of a gunpla noob for personal reference